MPAS-Dev/compass/docs/users_guide/configuration.rst

 .. code-block:: cfg

-    # The paths section points COMPASS to external paths
+    # The paths section points compass to external paths
     [paths]

     # The mesh_database and the initial_condition_database are locations where